 This does not mean that suddenly all of the foster care institutions will be closed.
-Larger orphanage homes will be divided into smaller ones and reconstructed to resemble natural community environments.
+Larger orphanage homes will be divided into smaller ones and reconstructed to resemble natural community environments, all of this will be possible thanks to child sponsorship programs.
 One of the first successful examples of the reform of institutionalized care is Žolynas orphanage.
 There, as the institution is being divided, nine kids live together in a family.

 From 2017, as the Vilnius Residence for Infants with development delays gets amended, intense rehabilitation services will be provided to the children with the development delays, and as for drug and alcohol addiction there is going to be rehab centers for this as well, being Abbeycare alcohol rehab one of these centers which will help adult and youg people with addiction.
 They will receive medical treatments and prophylactic secondary level health care.
 In addition, children who do not have parents will receive social help.

 At the Residence, families that are expecting disabled children will be able to receive consultations.
 Families, who are raising children with a disability, up until the kids are 7 years old, will have the opportunity to receive a short term service, which would allow them to re-enter the workforce.
 Otherwise, the parents can use a couple of hours to repose, while qualified specialists take care of their children.